atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 [RHBZ #999941](https://bugzilla.redhat.com/show_bug.cgi?id=999941).

 I finally managed to transfer most of my responsibilities to co-workers and joined the Fedora QA team as a part-time contributor.
-I has some highs and lows with [Fedora test days in Sofia](/blog/2013/10/07/fedora-20-virtualization-and-gnome-test-days-at-init-lab-this-week/) as well.
+I had some highs and lows with [Fedora test days in Sofia](/blog/2013/10/07/fedora-20-virtualization-and-gnome-test-days-at-init-lab-this-week/) as well.
 Good thing is I scored another 15 bugs across the [virtualization stack](/blog/2013/10/08/fedora-20-virtualization-test-day-post-mortem/)